-Summer blueberries are so scrumptious in this Blueberry Lemon-Thyme Cornmeal Crisp, but this crisp can be enjoyed anytime of year using frozen blueberries.
-Lemon, thyme and cornmeal play off the sweet blueberries and add fabulous flavor and texture. gluten free
+Summer blueberries are so scrumptious in this Blueberry Lemon-Thyme Cornmeal Crisp, but this blueberry crisp can be enjoyed anytime of year using fresh or frozen blueberries.
+Lemon, thyme and cornmeal play off the sweet blueberries and add fabulous flavor and texture to this recipe. gluten free with vegan option

 In the food world, this may be true as well, according to Pinterest.
 But I continue to see juicy produce like watermelon, heirloom tomatoes, basil, dill, pickling cukes, summer squash, corn, blackberries, blueberries, oh and apples just started arriving, at the farm and market.